 Yes, amphetamines do make you lose weight but this is not permanent weight loss or even remotely healthy weight loss.
 Amphetamines start by metabolizing fat, then move to muscle and if there is no muscle left they begin to metabolize your organs causing system failure.
 Most people who use amphetamines to lose weight wind up addicted and emaciated.
 Amphetamines will also destroy your hair, skin, teeth, and nails.

-If you have started to notice the physical effects of amphetamine addiction, it is time to call 800-768-8728.
+If you have started to notice the physical effects of amphetamine addiction, it is time to call 800-768-8728(Who Answers?).
 We can help you find a treatment center before it is too late and your appearance is ruined.

 Fiction: Amphetamines make you Smarter